benbalter/benbalter.github.com/_posts/2014-08-03-why-isnt-all-government-software-open-source.md

 ---
 title: "Why isn't all government software open source?"
-description: "Taxpayer funded code is often not open source because government prefers closed platforms, is inexperienced with open source workflows and culture, and creates software as part of a predominantly closed-source supply-chain."
+description: 'Taxpayer funded code is often not open source because government prefers closed platforms, is inexperienced with open source workflows and culture, and creates software as part of a predominantly closed-source supply-chain.'
 ---

 The federal government is the single largest purchaser of code in the world.
 So why is this code — taxpayer-funded and integral to the day-to-day working of our democracy — so often hidden from public view?
 There are two sides to answering that question: Why does the government so often build on closed platforms, and once built, why isn't the code released to the public?